 The bird dog

-- Kneel on your hands and knees as if you’re a table.
+- Start on your hands and knees, as if you’re a table.
+Maintain a neutral spine.

-- Start by reaching one arm out in front of you so that it’s even with your head and torso.
+- Reach one arm out in front of you so it’s even with your head and torso.

-- Then extend the opposite leg out, in line with your torso and arm.
+- Extend the opposite leg behind you, in line with your torso and arm.
 Make sure to keep your hips facing down toward the floor, rather than turned out toward the side.
 You should feel the muscles in your abdomen and back working.

 - Hold for 5 seconds, then repeat with the opposite arm and leg.